 4 effortless coastal kitchens

 Buttoned-up and beachy, this refined coastal kitchen from Bright.Bazaar pairs Torquay Matte countertops with two-tone cabinetry and brass accents.
 These white quartz countertops are an ideal marble alternative and provide classic contrast to the coastal blues and grays in this style blogger’s East Coast beach house.
-See more about this kitchen and why Will Taylor of Bright.Bazaar is one of our favorites to follow in this post.
+See this kitchen’s amazing before-and-after and find out why Will Taylor of Bright.Bazaar is one of our favorites to follow.

 This dreamy open kitchen epitomizes California cool with a striking Oakmoor kitchen island, mint green cabinets, warm woods, matte black pendants, and brass hardware.
 A waterfall edge for the kitchen island brings out every wave of the breathtaking quartz countertops.
 With white and sandy-beige tones and sweeping movement, Cambria’s Oakmoor design is at home in any coastal kitchen.